 That’s why the Royal Academy of Engineering has launched a research project to understand the attraction and progression of women in these technical roles and to ultimately support employers to close the gap.

-We’re really pleased involved in such a forward-thinking project.
+We’re really pleased to be involved in such a forward-thinking project.
 We’re working with the Royal Academy and WISE (Women in Science and Engineering), supported by a number of employers, to identify the engineering pay gap.
 That is, to quantify the gap within the technical roles regardless of employer.

 We think it’s the first cross-employer dataset that’s been explored in this way and I’m really excited to be working on such a ground breaking piece of analysis.
 By identifying the engineering GPG and conducting some additional analysis, we’ll be able to understand more about the dynamics unique to the profession that impact the progression of women.